1. Home

 Holdbart at a glance

-Holdbart is Norway's leading retailer of surplus food items, saving excess products which suppliers are unable to sell to conventional grocery chains and retail outlets.
-Products that are discontinued, overstocked, nearing their expiry date, or have old or faulty labels can be sold in Holdbart's physical stores or on their website, offered at up to 90% discount compared to their original prices.
+Holdbart is Norway’s leading retailer of surplus food items, saving excess products which suppliers are unable to sell to conventional grocery chains and retail outlets.
+Products that are discontinued, overstocked, nearing their expiry date, or have old or faulty labels can be sold in Holdbart’s physical stores or on their website, offered at an up to 90% discount compared to their original prices.

 Year acquired